crums-io/crums-pub/README.md

 ## Building the SNAPSHOT

 The project's build tool is Maven.
-It uses Java's new virtual threads, so JDK 22 (at the time of this writing, the latest) is a minimum requirement.
+It uses Java's new virtual threads, so JDK 22 is a minimum requirement.
 Presently, SNAPSHOT versions are not published anywhere.
 Much has been refactored across projects and much remains before the SNAPSHOT moniker can be dropped.
 To build this project, you'll have to clone and build a number of dependencies yourself.
 Clone the following projects in the suggested order, and build